turbobabr/sketch-devtools-assistant/README.md

 [NSBundle+OBCodeSigningInfo](http://github.com/ole/NSBundle-OBCodeSigningInfo) category by [Ole Begemann](https://github.com/ole) is used in Sketch DevTools Assistant to detect sandboxed version of Sketch App.

+[NSApplication+MXUtilities](https://gist.github.com/joerick/73670eba228c177bceb3) category by [Joe Rickerby](http://github.com/joerick) is used to provide "Auto-Run" functionality for the application.

 ## License

 The MIT License (MIT)